-Best Sniper Rifles In Battlefield 1
+Best Sniper Rifles in Battlefield 1: All Snipers Ranked

-The scout rifles in this game have three basic variants: Infantry, Marksman, sniper, Trench, Carbine, and Experimental that are specific to different guns.
+The scout rifles in Battlefield 1 have three basic variants: Infantry, Marksman, sniper, Trench, Carbine, and Experimental that are specific to different guns.
 In this guide, we rank the best sniper rifles in Battlefield 1 as we look at their stats, in-game performance, the feel of the weapon, different variants, and the viability of these rifles in various situations.
 With these criteria, we have ranked the following guns as the best scout rifles in the game:

 The Enfield is a classic weapon that has been replicated in several world war era games.
 With the apocalypse DLC, this weapon proved to be a valuable addition to the already great arsenal of sniper rifles in Battlefield 1.

 In terms of perks and stats, this rifle is very interesting to me.
 It has a suppressed variant, which is perhaps the best one to use.
 As the suppressor doesn’t change anything about how the gun performs, it is only better to have it.
 The muzzle velocity is pretty decent, so you can take both mid and long-range fights and be effective with it.

 The gun has a 6-bullet chamber, which is a rarity as well as a luxury in a bolt-action rifle.
 The bolt-action animation is fast as well, so that’s another pro on the list.
 However, the full reload is extremely slow, which is a bit of a disappointment.